Somnia1337/csTimer-Analyzer/README.md

 - `PbHistory(stats)`: Tracks your personal best history for `stats` over time.
 - `Grouping(stats, millis)`: Groups `stats` into intervals of `millis` milliseconds, producing a histogram.
 - `Trending(stats)`: Tracks the trend of `stats`, generating a trend chart.
+- `Commented`: Filters records with a comment(maybe useful if you comment when skipping OLL/PLL).

 Check below for a real example of `options.txt`, the analysis report generated from it (and exported to PDF with Obsidian) is [here](https://raw.githubusercontent.com/Somnia1337/csTimer-Analyzer/main/Analysis.pdf).